T3aHat/Chat_Translator_for_DeepL/README.md

 - When selected, all text within the chat field will be translated even if the language of the text is mother tongue.
 - When not selected, only text in the selected language on `Translate from` will be translated.

+## Strict mode

+- Default: `true`
+- When the active tab is changed, the translation will be paused.
+- When you come back to the tab, the translation will be resumed.

 ## Remove loading icon

 - Default: `false`